 His movies were formulaic, usually involving some awkward, misunderstood teen or someone who was a maverick, a latter-day James Dean who dressed differently and had no money.
 And the music was the same – usually consisting of semi-obscure, new-wave artists such as Altered Images, Oingo Boingo and Echo & the Bunnymen.

 Hughes went way off the beaten path in finding music for the movie Some Kind of Wonderful.
 But as always, he found exactly the right music to fit the relationship between Watts (Mary Stuart Masterson) and Keith (Eric Stoltz), two awkward, misunderstood teens who, um, dressed differently and had no money.
 He found bands I had never heard of (and in some cases, haven’t heard from since): Furniture, Flesh for Lulu, the March Violets and Lick the Tins.
-The Jesus and Mary Train had been big in the UK, as had Pete Shelley, the former lead singer of the punk band the Buzzcocks.
+The Jesus and Mary Chain had been big in the U.K., as had Pete Shelley, the former lead singer of the punk band the Buzzcocks.
 But the rest, at least to me, were no-names.

 The music on the Some Kind of Wonderful soundtrack was unlike anything I had heard of at the time, but I immediately liked it.
 From Shelley’s upbeat “Do Anything” to Lick the Tins’ charming remake of Elvis Presley’s “I Can’t Help Falling in Love,” each song held its own.
 “I Go Crazy” from Flesh for Lulu sounded like the Psychedelic Furs (another Hughes alumnus).
 And Blue Room’s “Cry Like This” was a perfect song for those teens feeling despondent, featuring simple chords on a keyboard accompanied by heavy drumbeats.